earthlab/hub-ops/docs/source/daily-operations/deployment-workflow.rst

 Basic usage is :code:`python deploy.py chartname`.
 The following options are available:

-* :code:`--no-setup` :  run without setup procedures (checking authentication to GCloud and docker, checking status of helm / tiller)
+* :code:`--no-setup` :  run without setup procedures (authentication to GCloud and docker, helm / tiller status)
 * :code:`--build` : build docker images; see :ref:`additional-hub-configuration` for setting these up
 * :code:`--push` : push images to dockerhub (option ignored if build==False)
 * :code:`--deploy` : deploy the hub